-The work requires a number of certifying bodies (number not specified) to run REAL's Compost Certification Scheme on its behalf.
+The work requires a number of certifying bodies (number not specified) to certify compost and composting processes according to REAL's Compost Certification Scheme, on its behalf.
 Applicants must be accredited to BS EN 17065 and maintain that accreditation on an annual basis.
 If successful, applicants must apply to UKAS for extending the scope of their ISO 17065 accreditation to cover the Compost Certification Scheme.

-REAL aims to provide the industry's leading independent compost certification scheme ensuring it is robust, efficient and effective and meets the internationally recognised quality standard.
-This is to provide reassurance that certified compost is safe for end users and the environment.
+REAL aims to provide the industry's leading independent compost certification scheme, ensuring it is robust, efficient, and effective and meets the internationally recognised quality specification for compost.
+This is to provide assurance that certified compost is safe for end users and the environment.

-The selected certification bodies will provide certification services on behalf of REAL, in compliance with the most recent issued version of the REAL Biofertiliser Certification Scheme Rules.
+The selected certification bodies will provide certification services on behalf of REAL, in compliance with the most recent issued version of the REAL Compost Certification Scheme Rules.